dazuma/toys/README.md

 [![CircleCI](https://circleci.com/gh/dazuma/toys/tree/master.svg?style=svg)](https://circleci.com/gh/dazuma/toys/tree/master)

 Toys is a configurable command line tool.
-Write commands in config files using a simple DSL, and Toys will provide the command line binary and take care of all the details such as argument parsing, online help, and error reporting.
+Write commands in config files using a simple DSL, and Toys will provide the command line executable and take care of all the details such as argument parsing, online help, and error reporting.

 Toys is designed for software developers, IT professionals, and other power users who want to write and organize scripts to automate their workflows.
 It